MaT1g3R/Slay-the-Spire-data/README.md

 # Slay the Spire run data

-Repo containing run history data for [vmService](https://www.twitch.tv/vmservice), and the associated code used to generate the reports.
+Repo containing run history data for [vmService](https://www.twitch.tv/vmservice), and other streamers (with permissions).
+And the associated code used to generate the reports.

 TL;DR: If you are only looking for the run history data, see [Data sets](#data-sets).